Your opinion matters

 EvaluationKIT offers built-in reporting features that allow instructors and administrators to view results in reports, bar-charts, and even download the raw data files.
 Instructors and administrators can access results within a few clicks and view summary reports for the courses they teach or the areas they oversee.
 Pilot participants include Virtual College courses and classroom courses.

 Below is a list of the most frequently asked questions.
 Click or tap on a question to view the answer.
+You may also download a PDF version of the Online Student Feedback FAQ for download or print.

 Beginning with the Fall 2018 Term, Opt-in is limited to continuing contract faculty who decide to participate in Online Student Feedback for the first time.